Jumpypants/Murphy/README.md

 A lightweight and intuitive state machine library for FIRST Tech Challenge (FTC) robotics teams.
 Murphy provides a clean architecture for managing complex robot behaviors through states and tasks, making your autonomous and teleop code more organized and maintainable.

+I highly recommend checking out the example project to helo you understand how to use the library: [Example Project](https://github.com/Jumpypants/MurphyExample)

 ## Installation

 ### Using JitPack (Recommended)